Check out our new space to engage with the TRU Open Learning community at https://outintheopen.trubox.ca/.

 What are the main steps?

-3. If the course instructor agrees that you are a suitable candidate to proceed, the PLAR Department would provide you with payment information.
-The fee is the tuition cost of the course for Course-based Portfolios (the exact amount will be confirmed by the PLAR Department) and $100/credit for Challenge Exams.
+4. The PLAR Department processes the request and provides the student with the applicable payment information.
+The fee is the tuition cost of the course (the exact amount will be confirmed by the PLAR Department).
 The fee is not refundable.

-6. The PLAR Director would notify you with the assessment results and a copy of the Evaluation Form.
-If you are successful, the PLAR Department would arrange for credit entry onto your student record.
-If you are unsuccessful, the attempt will not be entered onto your record.
+8. The student is notified of the evaluation results by the PLAR Manager and receives a copy of the assessment form.
+If the student is successful, the PLAR Department arranges for credit entry onto the student’s record and the student is notified.
+If the student is unsuccessful, the attempt will not be entered into the student’s record.
+The fee is non-refundable.

 Experience vs. learning